alternet/alternet.ml/tools/src/site/markdown/properties.md

 ### Creating the template property file

-The **template property file** aims to describe the shape of the target structure thanks to example values and additional indications for the [generator](#generator) that will create the Java source code of that class.
+The **template property file** aims to describe the shape of the target structure thanks to example values and additional indications for the [generator](#generator) that will create the Java source code of that class(es).

-Create a copy of `conf.properties` to `conf.template.properties` and apply the following modifications to that template.
+Create a copy of "`conf.properties`" to "`conf.template.properties`" and apply the following modifications to that template.

 <a name="directives"></a>